ThomasMiconi/LearningToLearnCogTasks/README.md

 4- Repeat the same process as many times as you like, each time saving `blosses_onerun.txt` under a different name.
 Then uncommment and modify line 11 in `curves.py` to include the names of all these files as a list.
 Run `curves.py` to generate the same plot as Figure 2 in the paper, with inter-quartile ranges.

+The `decodinig` directory includes code and instructions to generate the decoding results in Figure  4 of the paper.